LivelyCarpet87/USH_BreakingBarriers/Docs/BeforePersonalComputers.md

 ## Background

 Older computers had 8-bit binary memory, with addresses stored to as octal numbers.
 They accepted input through a series of on/off switches and gave output through an array of LED lights.
 To use a computer, people needed to be adept at understanding memory addresses, memorizing binary opcodes, comprehending boolean algebra (AND, OR, NOT, NAND, NOR), and translating between decimal, octal, and binary systems.
+(Altair Manual)

 ![Boolean Logic in Altair 8800 Operator's Manual](https://raw.githubusercontent.com/LivelyCarpet87/USH_BreakingBarriers/Sites/images/LogicGates.png "Boolean Logic")